smlacava/Athena/README.md

 analysis.
 In these analysis, the results will be showed to the user through a p-values table and the significant results will be showed through a table and in a graphical way.
+It also possible to investigate the differences intra-subject of the values of a measure in the epochs, or to compute other visual analysis

-The user can choose between N analysis:
+The user can choose between various statistical analysis:
-- **Statistical analysis**: the user can verify the presence of statistical differences between the patterns of the patients and the patterns of the healthy controls
+- **U Test**: the user can verify the presence of statistical differences between the patterns of the patients and the patterns of the healthy controls
 - **Index Correlation analysis**: the user can verify the correlation between a group pattern and an index corresponding to each subject, an external file containing the index for each subject is required
 - **Measures Correlation analysis**: the user can verify the presence of a correlation in a group between the patterns of two different measures
+- **Distribution analysis**: the user can compare the distribution of a measure of the group of patients with the one of the group of healty controls

+Furthermore, the user can execute some visual analysis:
 - **Scatter Plot analysis**: the user can visually analyze the scatter plot related to two measures, also with different spatial and frequency parameters, or to different parameters of the same measure
 - **Epochs Analysis**: the user can study the variation of a measure through the epochs in every frequency band for a subject

+## Classification
-- **Classification**: the user can train and test a Decision Tree classifier, a Random Forest classifier or a Neural Network classifier in order to verify the discriminant capability of the extracted features and to check if it is possible to distinguish between the two groups of subjects
+Finally, the user can train and test a **Decision Tree** classifier, a **Random Forest** classifier or a Multi-Layer **Neural Network** classifier in order to verify the discriminant capability of the extracted features and to check if it is possible to distinguish between the two groups of subjects.

 The user can also **merge the data of the significant results** of every previously computed statistical analysis in a csv file which can be used for a classification or other external analysis.